Angels in the Attic Review: Story, Cast, Rating & Final Verdict

 Quick Verdict: Hit or Flop?

 Is Angels in the Attic (1998) worth watching?
-According to our cinematic analysis, the film stands as a PENDING with a verified audience rating of NR.
+According to our cinematic analysis, the film stands as a SUPER HIT with a verified audience rating of 8.0/10.
 Whether you're looking for the box office collection, ending explained, or parents guide, our review covers everything you need to know about this Family.

 Story & Plot Summary: Angels in the Attic

-Quick Plot Summary: Released in 1998, Angels in the Attic is a Family, Comedy, TV Movie, Crime film directed by Eric Hendershot.
+Quick Plot Summary: Released in 1998, Angels in the Attic is a Family, Comedy, TV Movie, Crime film directed by Eric Hendershot, written by Eric Hendershot.
 The narrative presents a compelling narrative that engages viewers from start to finish.
-This summary provides a scannable look at the movie's central conflict involving Clayton Taylor.
+It provides a scannable look at the movie's central conflict involving Clayton Taylor as Brad.

 Ending Explained: Angels in the Attic